SinewaveLaboratorium/Sinewave-Breathing/README.md

 This repository contains **logic-only source code** for demonstration and educational review.
 It is **not buildable** as it excludes all graphical assets, audio files, and build configurations.

+> ⚠️ **Licensing Notice:** This project is **Source Available** for professional evaluation and portfolio review purposes only.
+It is not an Open Source project.
+Graphical assets, compiled binaries, and third-party framework dependencies have been excluded from this repository.
+Please refer to the `LICENSE` file for full terms.

 ## What is Sinewave Breathing?

 An Android application designed to guide users through **mathematically-optimized breathing** (0.02 Hz - 0.135 Hz).
 The goal is to reach the **baroreflex resonant frequency** (~0.1 Hz) to maximize heart rate variability (HRV) and induce deep relaxation.